PixeyeHQ/pods/README.md

 By Dmitry Mitrofanov (@pixeye)

 ## What is it?
-Readable and easy typed text format both for serialization and making config files purposes.
+Easy to read and type text format for serialization and config files.
-Pods is a superset of Json with comments and a simple notation that's convenient for direct editing.

 ## Why?
   Json may be used on projects both for serialization tasks and for writing configuration files.
 Despite the obvious advantages of Json as a format (it's intuitive, more or less good for data serialization and widely spread), it's harder to read and edit than, for example, Toml/Yaml.
 Toml is easy to read, but it's not designed for serialization, and Yaml, subjectively, is a complex format.
+I wanted to make a format with 3 things in mind:
+  - easy to type and read
+  - can be used both for configs and serialization with different visual and syntax output but still based on the same set of grammar rules
+  - json-like as it's by far most widely used format and mostly everyone who know Json can use Pods

 ## Examples 📗
   Pods can be written in several formats: Dense, Sparse and Compact (relatively)
+  The properties can be nested and can represent hierarchical data.
 Sparse format:
 ```
 (